ghqor25/aws-cdk-tester/README.md

 It's Custom Construct using StepFunctions to test things.

 Tester do one test with multiple `testCase`s in parallel.

 Each `testCase` execute  multiple `step`s(1 step = 1 lambda function) in sequential.

 When lambda function throw error(like assertion error), the `testCase` is considered as `fail`.
 When the `testCase`'s lambda functions are all passed(return anything), the `testCase` is considered as `pass`.

-So, When more than 1 `testCase`(with required: true) fail, the whole test considered as `FAILED`.
+So, When more than 1 `testCase`s(with required: true) fail, the whole test considered as `FAILED`.
 Otherwise, considered as `SUCCEEDED`.

-It has two mode. `TestInDeployment` and `TestInEvent`.
+It has two modes. `TestInDeployment` and `TestInEvent`.

-## TestInDeployment
+## TestOnDeployment
-`TestInDeployment` do test in stack deployment(using custom resource).
+`TestOnDeployment` do test in stack deployment(using custom resource).
-When Tester `FAILED`, stack deployment will fail, and rollback will proceed. you can use it for neccessary integration test before deployment done.
+When Tester `FAILED`, stack deployment will fail, and stack rollback will proceed.
+You can use it for neccessary integration test before deployment done.

 It offers optional properties, logGroup(put logs about the test result).